CombineCommunity/CombineExt/README.md

 This section outlines some of the custom Combine publishers CombineExt provides

-### AnyPublisher.create
+### `AnyPublisher.create`

 A publisher which accepts a factory closure to which you can dynamically push value or completion events.

-This lets you easily create custom publishers to wrap any non-publisher asynchronous work, while still respecting the downstream consumer's backpressure demand.
+This lets you easily create custom publishers to wrap any non-publisher asynchronous work, while still respecting the downstream consumer’s backpressure demand.

 ```swift
 AnyPublisher<String, MyError>.create { subscriber in